Higher education in Sweden

 First names only – no titles here.

 Sure, calling your lecturers by their first name might feel strange at first.
 But you’ll get used to it.
 And you’ll love the informality and sense of equality that exists in the Swedish classroom.
-And that allows for a free and open way of working.
+It really allows for a free and open way of working.

 Get ready to question your lecturers, your peers, the way things have always been done. 🤔